 Wolmi Park

 Wolmi Park is a soothing collection of gardens, ponds, trails, and traditional buildings.
-It was easy to spend at least an hour just enjoying the atmosphere and natural beauty.
+It was easy to spend at least an hour just enjoying the atmosphere.
+While many travelers gravitate to the bustling cities of Seoul or Busan, I hope more people appreciate the gorgeous rural beauty of South Korea as well!

 One of my favorite sights were the plentiful koi fish in the pond!
 I don’t think I’d ever seen so many or at such a size!